This post is a list of medical museums in London and will be updated in 2023.

 FREE MEDICAL MUSEUMS IN LONDON

-If you’re curious about modern medicine and healthcare, the 16 museums listed below may be of interest.
+If you’re curious about modern-day medicine and healthcare, you can visit these 16 London museums of health and medicine listed below.

 These all focus on science and medical breakthroughs as well as honoring pioneers in the field.